Veeeetzzzz/sql-llm2-nextjs-langchain/README.md

 ## Thank You!

 Thanks for reading!
-If you have any questions or comments, reach out to us on Twitter [@LangChainAI](https://twitter.com/langchainai), or [click here to join our Discord server](https://discord.gg/langchain).
+If you have any questions or comments, reach out to Langchain on Twitter [@LangChainAI](https://twitter.com/langchainai), or [click here to join our Discord server](https://discord.gg/langchain).